MartinMestdagh/CytoRSuite/README.md

 ### Apply Logicle Transformation to Fluorescent Channels

 In order to appropriately visualise the data, we first need to transform all fluorescent channels post-compensation.
-Currently, **cytoRSuite** only supports the logicle transformation documented in the **flowCore** package.
+Currently, **CytoRSuite** only supports the logicle transformation documented in the **flowCore** package.
 Below we use **estimateLogicle** to get parameter estimates for each fluorescent channel and apply these transformations to the GatingSet using the **transform** function from **flowCore**.

 ``` r
 # Get a list of the fluorescent channels